LuminDeSilva/LuminDeSilva/README.md

 ## 🚀 About Me

-I am a passionate Software Engineer with a solid foundation in SRE, full-stack development and DevOps practices.
-I thrive on solving complex problems and building scalable, efficient solutions.
-With hands-on experience in  ServiceNow, Terraform, Express.js, React and cloud technologies like AWS and Azure, I aim to deliver impactful contributions to projects.
+I’m a DevOps Engineer with expertise in SRE, Linux system administration, and building robust CI/CD pipelines.
+Skilled in containerization using Docker and orchestration with Kubernetes.
+I have hands-on experience across major cloud platforms including AWS, Azure, and GCP.
+Passionate about designing and developing scalable, complex architectures.
+I’m also curious by nature—actively exploring, building, and contributing to open source tools.

 In addition to my technical skills, I enjoy learning new tools and technologies to stay ahead in the ever-evolving tech landscape.
 When I’m not coding, I explore ways to share knowledge and give back to the tech community.

-- 💬 Ask me about **ServiceNow, Terraform, Backend Development, LLMs, Cloud Technologies**
+- 💬 Ask me about **Kubernetes, Docker, ServiceNow, Terraform, Cloud Technologies, CI/CD Pipeline, AI, LLM**
 - 📫 How to reach me: **[LinkedIn](https://www.linkedin.com/in/lumin-de-silva/)**

 ---